aaronolds/Adulting-simulator/QUESTIONS.md

 ### Timeline
 **Question:** Is there a target launch date or deadline?
-- [ ] No rush, quality is more important than speed
+- [c] No rush, quality is more important than speed
 - [ ] Target date: _______________
 - [ ] Specific event/milestone: _______________

 **Question:** Do you need the full feature set by that date, or is an MVP sufficient?
 - [ ] Full feature set required
-- [ ] MVP first, then iterate
+- [x] MVP first, then iterate
 - [ ] Whatever is reasonable

 ### Resources